LotusLotus

 The Buddha told Kāśyapa, "Existence arises from karma.
 Liberation arises from goodness."

-Kāśyapa asked the Buddha, "How can goodness arise from no-birth?"
+Kāśyapa asked the Buddha, “How does goodness arise as a dharma that has no birth?”

 The Buddha told Kāśyapa, "These two are not different."

-Kāśyapa asked the Buddha, "If goodness arises, how can it arrive at no-birth?"
+Kāśyapa asked the Buddha, “As goodness arises, how can one realize that it has no birth?”

-The Buddha told Kāśyapa, "By performing good deeds."
+The Buddha told Kāśyapa, “By doing good karmas.”

 Kāśyapa asked the Buddha, "Who taught this?"